Skip to main content

 SNAP for Seniors Over 60 in Texas in 2026

-Bottom Line: Texas seniors can still qualify for Supplemental Nutrition Assistance Program (SNAP) food benefits even when Social Security, pensions, or retirement savings make the rules feel confusing.
-The biggest things that raise the chance of approval or a better benefit are applying right away, reporting housing and utility costs, and proving out-of-pocket medical costs over $35 a month under the senior rules in the Texas Works Handbook and the USDA FY 2026 SNAP tables.
+Bottom line: Texas seniors can still qualify for Supplemental Nutrition Assistance Program (SNAP) food benefits even when Social Security, a pension, rent, medical bills, or savings make the rules feel hard.
+The biggest steps are to apply right away, report housing and utility costs, and give proof of out-of-pocket medical costs over $35 a month if you have them.

 Emergency help now